astarr93/Weather-Dashboard/README.md

 # How do I use the app?

 Use the Search Bar on the left to search for a US city.
 Current weather information will automatically be displayed in the main portion of the page.
 Forecast cards will appear directly below the current data with the next 5-days laid out from right=to-left.
+Click on the clear button to delete your search history and reload the app.

 User history is saved to the browser's local storage and a button will appear below the search bar.
 Every search is saved and creates a history button that can be used to return to that location's results.
 After 5 searches, the list will automatically remove the oldest search.
-Click the clear button to delete local storage and reload the app.